This Page Last Updated: 10 June 2019

 Our President and former Chief Officer Jeff Goddard has been unwell for some time.
-Jeff has been unable to take an active role in the Branch during this time and we know he will find this frustrating.
+Jeff has been unable to take an active role in the Branch during this time and is, unfortunately, now confined to a wheelchair, which we know he will find frustrating.
 We wish Jeff our very best wishes.

 :TO THE GREEN FIELDS:

 Geoffrey Illingworth: It is with regret that we post the passing to the Green Fields of Geoffrey Illingworth age 75 on Friday 24th February 2012.
 He was born in Manchester but grew up in High Wycombe and attended the High Wycombe Technical School in Easton Street.
 Geoffrey served as a National Serviceman in the Royal Air Force and was posted to Cyprus; he was awarded the General Service Medal.
 On leaving the RAF Geoffrey worked as a toolmaker at Chelton Poppits in Marlow.
 Geoffrey joined the Buckinghamshire Fire Brigade in January 1964 and served for 25 years at Marlow Station.
 He received a Commendation for an incident at Little Marlow on the 3rd March 1967.
 He was awarded the Fire Brigade Long Service & Good Conduct medal after completing 20years service.
 Geoffrey retired from the Brigade in May 1989.
 Our condolences go out to Christine his wife, Tracey, Louise, Spencer, Dominic, Tristan and his three Grandchildren.
 Safe Journey old Comrade to those Green Fields Beyond.